opencv/opencv/modules/imgproc/doc/colors.markdown

 @anchor color_convert_rgb_yuv_42x
 RGB <-> YUV with subsampling
 ------------------------------
-Both RGB and YUV values are 8-bit only.
+Only 8-bit values are supported.
 The coefficients correspond to BT.601 standard with resulting values Y [16, 235], U and V [16, 240] centered at 128.

 Two subsampling schemes are supported: 4:2:0 (Fourcc codes NV12, NV21, YV12, I420 and synonimic)